credo-ai/credoai_lens/docs/tutorials.rst

 Our journey starts here.
 We will assess a payment default prediction model for gender fairness using Lens, in 5 minutes.

-**Connecting with the Credo AI Governance Platform Demo**
+**Connecting with the Credo AI Governance App Demo**

 Lens is primarily a framework for comprehensive assessment of AI models.
-However, it is also the primary way to integrate assessment analysis with `Credo AI’s Governance Platform <https://www.credo.ai/product>`__.
+However, it is also the primary way to integrate assessment analysis with `Credo AI’s Governance App <https://www.credo.ai/product>`__.
 This notebook walks you through the steps to set up the connection.

 **Customizing Lens Demo**

 Lens strives to give you sensible defaults and automatically do the proper assessments.
 However, there are times where you want to customize a functionality.
 This notebook shows you how.

-**Generic Integration With Credo AI’s Governance Platform Demo**
+**Generic Integration With Credo AI’s Governance App Demo**

-In Integration demo, we will take a model created and assessed completely independently of Lens and send that data to `Credo AI’s Governance Platform <https://www.credo.ai/product>`__.
+In Integration demo, we will take a model created and assessed completely independently of Lens and send that data to `Credo AI’s Governance App <https://www.credo.ai/product>`__.

 Lens Demos
 ----------